-Marching bands are known for their captivating performances and vibrant sound.
-While most people are familiar with popular instruments like the trumpet and clarinet, there is a whole array of lesser-known instruments that contribute to the rich tapestry of a marching band's music.
+Marching bands are known for their performances and vibrant sound.
+While most people are familiar with popular instruments like the trumpet and clarinet, there is a whole array of lesser-known instruments that contribute to the marching band's music.
 Let's discover 15 musical instruments commonly found in marching bands.
 Whether you're a fan of marching bands or are curious about world instruments, this article will give you a deeper appreciation for the skill required to create melodies that fill the air during parades and football games.

 Brass Instruments